Nick Bockwinkel: Personal life

 In November 2007, Bockwinkel underwent triple bypass heart surgery.

 In 2007, Bockwinkel was elected President of the Cauliflower Alley Club, a non-profit fraternal organization of professional wrestlers.
 He stepped down in 2014 due to health issues, being replaced by B. Brian Blair.

 Death

-Bockwinkel died from undisclosed causes on the evening of November 14, 2015 at the age of 80.
-Prior to his death he had been suffering from memory loss.
+Bockwinkel died from undisclosed causes on the evening of November 14, 2015, at the age of 80.
+Prior to his death he had been suffering from Alzheimer's disease.
 He was survived by his wife Darlene, his two children from his first marriage, two grandchildren, and two great-grandchildren.
 His remains were cremated in Las Vegas and a memorial mass was held at St. Joseph Croatian Catholic Church in his hometown of St. Louis, Missouri, on November 21, 2015.